 10 years as a UNESCO World Heritage Site

 Google Arts & Culture recently featured the Landscape of Grand Pré World Heritage Site in collaboration with Parks Canada.

 The dykelands, fields, and settlement on the hills, first established by the Acadians in the 1680s, have been maintained and expanded over centuries by farmers of New England Planter descent, and later immigrants - including English and Scottish who came in the 19th and 20th centuries and Dutch who arrived after the Second World War.

 Here at Grand-Pré, as elsewhere in Acadie, the Acadians established their settlements to take advantage of the potentially fertile salt marshes.
 In fact, no other people in North America developed agricultural communities as extensively as the Acadians did by transforming intertidal zones with the use of aboiteau technology.

 History and Development

-Since the 1680s, when a small group of Acadian settlers first arrived in the area and called the vast wetlands la grand pré (The Big Meadow,) the human history of Grand Pré has been linked to its natural setting and the exceptional fertility of this land by the sea.
+The incredible Grand Pré is steeped in historical relevance.
+Since the 1680s, when a small group of Acadian settlers first arrived in the area and called the vast wetlands la grand pré (The Big Meadow) the human history of Grand Pré has been linked to its natural setting and the exceptional fertility of this land fertile agricultural land by the sea.